 PARKING

 Both UCB campus and Berkeley city are ruthless with parking tickets.
-There is no public parking available on the UC Berkeley campus between 7:00 am and 5:00 pm on weekdays.
-After hours and weekend permits can be purchased at an automated kiosk at West Gate (top of the crescent at the end of University and Center Streets).
-On-campus parking locations are outlined on the Parking and Transportation website.
-Metered parking is available on most streets surrounding campus, usually for two hours (except one hour for Heart Ave.) until 6:00 pm.
-There are also a few parking garages (for all day parking) scattered around Berkeley, the most convenient of which is on Allston Way (between Shattuck & Milvia) southwest of campus.
-There is no need for a parking permit or authorization to be dropped off on campus at the West Circle (200 feet from the Essig Museum)
+There is limited public parking available at UC Berkeley parking garages between 5:00am and 2:00am (closed 2:00-5:00am) all week.
+After hours and weekend permits for regular campus parking lots can be purchased at an automated kiosk at West Gate (top of the crescent at the end of University and Center Streets).
+Metered parking is available on most streets surrounding campus, usually for two hours (except one hour for Heart Ave.) until 6:00 pm, after which it is free.
+There are also a few parking garages (for all day parking) scattered around downtown Berkeley.
+There is no need for a parking permit or authorization to be dropped off on campus at the West Circle (200 feet from the Essig Museum).